auroraji2906/Ego4D_EpisodicMemory_Group19/README.md

   - `Some_qualitative_results.ipynb` – Contains a subset of qualitative results, showing examples with both correct and incorrect Video-LLaVA answers compared to manually annotated ground truth.

 - `NLQ/`
+  Contains all the necessary files to execute the notebooks of Temporal Localization Models in the directory STEP4_TEMPORAL_LOCALIZATION/.

+- `EXTENSION2/`
-  Contains all the necessary files to execute the notebooks.
+  Contains all the necessary files to execute the notebook of the Extension in the directory STEP5_EXTENSION_LLaVA/.

 ## Notebooks